Argentine VP points fingers at US, Macri and the IMF during Memory, Truth and Justice Day ceremony

 CFK did not commemorate the military uprising and its consequences of human rights violations -which nonetheless she did address- as much as she criticized the International Monetary Fund for the state of the current negotiations.
 “We cannot pay because we don't have the money,” said the former president (2007-2015).

-The national holiday, officially known as the National Day of Memory, for Truth and Justice, seemed to have heralded a déja-vu future for the country when, after the ceremony, the announcer referred to CFK as “Madam President” in a freudian slip which went anything but unnoticed.
+The national holiday, officially known as the National Day of Memory, for Truth and Justice, seemed to have heralded a déja-vu future for the country when, after the ceremony, the announcer referred to CFK as “Madam President” in a Freudian slip which went anything but unnoticed.

-“If the political parties are not able to articulate a minimum agreement on structural issues such as external debt and the bimonetary economy, it will be very difficult to govern Argentina, if not impossible,” said CFK, flanked by Buenos Aires Governor Axel Kicillof and Lower House Majority Leader Máximo Kirchner, her son.
+“If the political parties are not able to articulate a minimum agreement on structural issues such as external debt and the bi-monetary economy, it will be very difficult to govern Argentina, if not impossible,” said CFK, flanked by Buenos Aires Governor Axel Kicillof and Lower House Majority Leader Máximo Kirchner, her son.

 “With the terms and with the rates that are intended, it is not only unacceptable, it is a problem that we cannot pay because we do not have the money,” said CFK, who also blamed former President Mauricio Macri for borrowing from the IMF.